geoffmcl/tidy-gui2/README.md

 # Tidy GUI2

 This project uses Qt to create a cross-platform GUI application, and uses an external libtidy so can be kept up-to-date.
-Additionally, uses a perl script to generate a large chunk of the config page code, so can be easily kept up-to-date as features are added or removed from libtidy source.
+Additionally, uses a perl script to generate a large chunk of the tab dialogs code, so can be easily kept up-to-date as features are added or removed from libtidy source.

 See `History` below for a considerable list of attempts at this.
 While this is a serious working attempt at a Tidy GUI, it was also done to remind myself Qt4 coding, with some perl scripting to be able to auto-generate a big chunk of code from the latest source.